 In this study, we explored a suitable treatment for a severe early-onset Charcot Marie Tooth disease subtype, Congenital Hypomyelinating Neuropathy.
-We developed and characterized a novel mouse model of CHN, associated with a truncation of P0 cytoplasmic tail (P0Q215X) (Fratta et al., 2018).
+We developed and characterized a novel mouse model of CHN, associated with a truncation of P0 cytoplasmic tail (P0Q215X) (P. F. and L.W., manuscript in preparation).
 We showed that animals harboring the Q215X mutation present decreased expression of major myelin genes and proteins and displayed the hypomyelinating features of a human CHN.

-In the peripheral nervous system, extrinsic signals from axonal neuregulin 1 type III regulate Schwann cell fate and myelination (Taveggia et al., 2005).
-Thus, the modulation of neuregulin 1 signaling is considered as a possible approach for the restoration of myelination defects in myelin diseases (Bolino et al., 2016; Fledrich et al., 2014).
+In the peripheral nervous system, extrinsic signals from axonal neuregulin 1 type III regulate Schwann cell fate and myelination (6).
+Thus, the modulation of neuregulin 1 signaling is considered as a possible approach for the restoration of myelination defects in myelin diseases (12, 57).
 NRG1 type III promotes myelination by stimulating several signaling pathways, including PI3K/AKT, calcineurin/NFATc4 and MAPK/ERK, which are thought to converge on the activation of EGR2 (Fig. 8).
 These pathways are tightly regulated.
-PI3K/AKT or MAPK/ERK pathways are both necessary for myelin protein expression (Domenech-Estevez et al., 2016; He et al., 2010; Napoli et al., 2012) and imbalances in PI3K/AKT and MAPK/ERK pathways have been reported in two different demyelinating neuropathies, Charcot-Marie-Tooth type 1A (Fledrich et al., 2014; Martini, 2014) and type 1X (Groh et al., 2015).
-Conversely, sustained activation of either PI3K/AKT or MAPK/ERK pathways leads to hypermyelination in part through the enhancement of protein synthesis (Domenech-Estevez et al., 2016; Ishii et al., 2016; Sheean et al., 2014).
+PI3K/AKT or MAPK/ERK pathways are both necessary for myelin protein expression (20, 58, 59) and imbalances in PI3K/AKT and MAPK/ERK pathways have been reported in two different demyelinating neuropathies, Charcot-Marie-Tooth type 1A (12, 60) and type 1X (61).
+Conversely, sustained activation of either PI3K/AKT or MAPK/ERK pathways leads to hypermyelination in part through the enhancement of protein synthesis (47, 56, 58).

 Here, we show that in two different mouse models of hypomyelinated diseases i.e. congenital hypomyelinating neuropathy (this paper) and CMT1B (see accompanying paper by Scapin et al.), no initial alteration in PI3K/AKT and MAPK/ERK levels or activation was observed.
 Therefore, we expected that expression of exogenous NRG1 type III could improve functional outcomes in these pathologies.
-Indeed, we obtained the first evidences that in a CHN animal model, overexpression of NRG1 type III leads to increased activation of both PI3K/AKT and MAPK/ERK pathways, triggered the expression of genes restricted to the MAPK/ERK pathway and increases myelin thickness.
-We then showed that the sustained activation of MEK1-ERK in Schwann cell promotes an even stronger increase in myelin thickness, but accompanied by an alteration in nerve conduction velocity in both normal (as suggested in previous studies (Ishii et al., 2016; Sheean et al., 2014) and pathologic contexts, providing further evidences for the contrasting effect of ERK phosphorylation depending on its level of expression (Ishii et al., 2016).
+Indeed, we obtained the first evidences that in a CHN animal model, overexpression of

+NRG1 type III leads to increased activation of both PI3K/AKT and MAPK/ERK pathways, triggered the expression of genes restricted to the MAPK/ERK pathway and increases myelin thickness.
+We then showed that the sustained activation of MEK1-ERK in Schwann cell promotes an even stronger increase in myelin thickness, but accompanied by an alteration in nerve conduction velocity in both normal (as suggested in previous studies (47, 56) and pathologic contexts, providing further evidences for the contrasting effect of ERK phosphorylation depending on its level of expression (56).
 Finally, while NRG1 type III overexpression and MEK1-ERK sustained activation increased myelin thickness, both were uncoupled from increased expression of EGR2 or major myelin genes and proteins.